Yeshi341/Student_Alcohol_Consumption/Readme.md

 **Author:** Eon and Lhamu

 ## Overview
----
-(Here will be the project overview)
+This Datascience project attempts to identify students at risk of alcohol abuse.
+Identifying the factors that influence youth alcohol abuse, can help
+* Prioritize resources
+* Develop new interventions
+* Reduce likelihood of dropout
+* Improve life outcomes for NYC students

 ## Business Problem
 ---
 Alcohol is the most prevalent and commonly used substance among the youth in most countries around the world today.
 According to the cdc website on [Underage Drinking](https://www.cdc.gov/alcohol/fact-sheets/underage-drinking.htm) "Underage drinking is a significant public health problem in the U.S. Excessive drinking is responsible for more than 3,500 deaths and 210,000 years of potential life lost among people under age 21 each year.1 Underage drinking cost the U.S. $24 billion in 2010.2 There were approximately 119,000 emergency rooms visits by persons aged 12 to 21 for injuries and other conditions linked to alcohol in 2013."
 Therefore, Alcohol Consumption among students is a most necessary and important subject to be researched.
-This project will attempt to identify the factors that influence this behavior among students.
+There are several negative effects of adolescent alcohol abuse like memory difficulties, brain develoopment, higher chances of having alcohol related issues as an adult
+We say that the children and youth are the pillars of the future.
+So, to be able to protect and prevent young students from becoming heavy alcohol drinkers becomes very important.
+One of the way to do this, is to first identify what factors or condition in a student or teenager's life makes them take decisions that lead them to become heavy drinkers.

 ## Data
 ---